 Pediatric emergency room in Denver

 A visit to the emergency room is scary for both children and their parents.
 When kids get sick or hurt, the expert team at the Rose Medical Center emergency room is here to take care of them, keeping children comfortable and parents reassured.
-Our ER is proud to be part of the Pediatric Care network within the Rocky Mountain Hospital for Children throughout HealthONE.
+Our ER is proud to be part of the Rocky Mountain Hospital for Children System of Pediatric Care.

 Don't wait!
 Our wait times are often less than 30 minutes.
 Check the bar above for an up-to-the-minute ER Wait Time estimate.